Chope

 Reservation Screen

-Issue 1 — The interface for selecting Date and Time can be simplified to make the selection more efficient.
+Issue 1 — The interface for selecting date and time could be simplified to make the selection process more efficient.

 Proceed Screen